 Although you can choose a funeral director, arrange for them to take the person who has died into their care and start to plan a funeral, the funeral cannot take place without these forms.
 Our guide to what to do when someone dies will help you to understand the first steps you need to take before you can arrange a funeral.

 We offer two funeral choices, allowing you to arrange a funeral which is suited to you, the wishes of your loved one and your budget.
-If you would like to arrange an entirely personal and bespoke commemoration, our Full Service Funeral will help celebrate your loved one's life story.
-Alternatively, if you are able to be a little more flexible on certain aspects of the funeral, our Simple Funeral includes all of the essentials at a lower cost.
+If you would like to arrange an entirely personal and bespoke commemoration, our Attended Funeral will help celebrate your loved one's life story.
+Alternatively, if you are looking for a simple cremation without a ceremony or service, then our Unattended Funeral may be the option for you.

 A funeral is typically held around one or two weeks after the death.
 However, the length of time taken to arrange a funeral may depend on a number of factors, including funeral director and crematoria availability, religious beliefs, family circumstances and even the type of funeral you decide to organise.
 Let your funeral director know if you need to arrange funeral quickly or within a set time period.